Kaleidophon/deep-significance/README_RAW.md

 [here](deep-significance.rtfd.io/en/latest/) or the scenarios in the section [Examples](#examples).

 ## :inbox_tray: Installation

----
-**The package has not been released on PyPI yet.
-As of now, only the local installation is available.**

----

 The package can simply be installed using `pip` by running